CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smarthost.md

 ## Using smarthost for debugging

-If you use the "smarthost" option, mails are not delivered to the actual recipient but to the smarthost server.
+If you use the "smarthost" option mails are not delivered to the actual recipient but to the smarthost server.
 As a consequence, MailerQ internally queues all mails as if they were sent to the smarthost domain.
 If you open the management console, the list of active domains will be one